NickCL2/ultimate-posts-widget/readme.txt

 = How do I get posts to show in the widget? =

-The widget will only show posts which are marked as sticky.
-Mark a post as sticky by editing the post and checking "Stick this post to the front page" under the visibility section.
+The widget will only show posts marked as sticky.
+Mark a post as sticky by editing the post and checking "Stick this post to the front page" under the Visibility section of the Publish box.

 = How do I get thumbnials to show in widget? =

-Turn on "Show thumbnails" in the widget and ensure that the post has a "Featured Image"
+Turn on "Show thumbnails" in the widget and ensure that you have added a "Featured Image" to the post.
+To add a featured image, edit the post and find the Featured Image box, click "Set feature image" and select the image you want from the popup.

+= Why are images are showing as broken links? =

+Ensure that the feature image you've uploaded is a JPG, GIF or PNG file.

 == Changelog ==